-...a Gracie award-winning talk show host and deejay at Sirius XM Radio, commentator for NPR’s All Things Considered, author, journalist, photographer, musician, sailor and world traveler.
+...a Gracie award-winning talk show host and deejay, commentator for NPR’s All Things Considered and creator of the series "The Women Behind the Songs," author, journalist, radio consultant, guest speaker, photographer, musician, sailor, and world traveler.

-I've authored and contributed to a number of books [The Bruce Springsteen Vault (Omnibus Press, 2015), Woman Walk the Line (University of Texas Press; 2017), The Drummer: 100 Years of Rhythmic Power and Invention, and more].
-I was an editor (Guitar World, MTV.com etc.) and I've covered a variety of subjects for print and online publications including Rolling Stone, Entertainment Weekly, New York, Time Out and Salon.com.
+I've authored and contributed to a number of books: Rock-and-Roll Woman (Sterling Publishing, 2018), Aretha: The Queen of Soul (Sterling Publishing, 2018), Bruce Springsteen: An Illustrated Biography (Quarto, 2018, 2nd Edition of The Bruce Springsteen Vault, Omnibus Press, 2015), Woman Walk the Line (University of Texas Press, 2017; contributor), The Drummer: 100 Years of Rhythmic Power and Invention, and more.
+I was an editor (Guitar World, MTV.com etc.) and I've covered a variety of subjects (travel, gear, food, consumer technology, health, style, music, film, pop culture etc.) for print and online publications including Rolling Stone, Entertainment Weekly, New York, Time Out, and Salon.com.
 I also write celebrity bios and other work for hire.

 I've been everywhere, man.
 Australia is my favorite destination (that's me on the Larapinta Trail), with Thailand and Hawaii tied for second.
-Since I have to be in New York City almost every day, I gravitate toward oceans, mountains, deserts and woods, but I also spend time in New Orleans, San Francisco, Nashville and many other great cities.
 I have a treasure trove of photographs from my travels and I've published numerous articles (and some of my photos) from the road.

-As a magazine writer and radio talk show host, I've interviewed more than a thousand actors, directors, authors, musicians, comedians, and other folks you've seen on stage or screen, from Quentin Tarantino to Ben Kingsley to Slash to Merle Haggard to that Field of Dreams guy who is also in a band.
+As a magazine writer and radio talk show host, I've interviewed thousands of actors, directors, authors, musicians, comedians, athletes, entrepreneurs, and other folks you've seen on stage or screen, from Quentin Tarantino to Ben Kingsley to Slash to Merle Haggard to that Field of Dreams guy who is also in a band.

-I've been deejaying since my teens.
-I'm in Outlaw Country on Sirius XM 60 Monday and Tuesday nights from 8pm-midnight ET, but I love and collect all kinds of music and do periodic deejay gigs, like Midsummer Night Swing at Lincoln Center.
-I also play guitar and bass and have been in a lot of bands, including The Damn Lovelys.
+I've been deejaying since my teens and I've been on air in New York and nationally for a long time.
+I love and collect all kinds of music and do periodic deejay gigs, like Midsummer Night Swing at Lincoln Center.
+I also write songs and play guitar, bass, and percussion, and I've been in a lot of bands, including The Damn Lovelys.
 Currently I sing with four supremely talented dudes; together we're called Miss Lucy & Walker Blue.